 Broadcom (AVGO) Received its Third Buy in a Row

-After Morgan Stanley and Merrill Lynch gave Broadcom (NASDAQ: AVGO) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Rick Schafer maintained a Buy rating on Broadcom today and set a price target of $350.00.
+After Morgan Stanley and Merrill Lynch gave Broadcom (NASDAQ: AVGO) a Buy rating last month, the company received another Buy, this time from Susquehanna.
+Analyst Christopher Rolland reiterated a Buy rating on Broadcom today and set a price target of $300.00.
 The company’s shares closed last Monday at $218.78, close to its 52-week low of $216.32.

-According to TipRanks.com, Schafer is a top 100 analyst with an average return of 15.2% and a 69.1% success rate.
-Schafer covers the Consumer Goods sector, focusing on stocks such as Akoustis Technologies, Skyworks Solutions, and Texas Instruments.
+According to TipRanks.com, Rolland is a 5-star analyst with an average return of 6.8% and a 56.2% success rate.
+Rolland covers the Consumer Goods sector, focusing on stocks such as Power Integrations, Skyworks Solutions, and Texas Instruments.

-Currently, the analyst consensus on Broadcom is a Strong Buy with an average price target of $346.89, which is a 52.8% upside from current levels.
+Broadcom has an analyst consensus of Strong Buy, with a price target consensus of $334.60, representing a 47.4% upside.
 In a report issued on March 9, Morgan Stanley also maintained a Buy rating on the stock with a $361.00 price target.

 See today’s analyst top recommended stocks >>